-Greece: Protergia Mytilineos Group Gas power stations rivaling lignite units24.
-August 2015. / SEE Energy News
+Greece: Protergia Mytilineos Group Gas power stations rivaling lignite units, SEE Energy News

 Mytilineos Group, a leading independent energy producer in Greece, expects its natural gas-fueled power stations to benefit from lower gas prices, which are making these electricity production units more competitive.